JoannafKo/library-quiz/README.md

 # For the Community: An Interactive Quiz or Tool
 This is a quiz to help both novices and Latin students learn about the Latin language
  ## About
 This project is a learning tool targeted at students in Latin class, or just novices who wish to learn Latin.
 The website is a quiz full of Latin vocabulary (contained in a table), and a dictionary that explains the etymologies of the latin words, and how they are roots for our modern day languages.
+This project incorporates localStorage via the scores by saving the most recent player score, and displaying it at the end screen.

 ## Process & Documentation
 I first got creating a repo over with, because I would forget how to do so later on in the project.
 Then I looked into a video series about making a quiz or game for HTML, CSS, and Javascript, and I followed it while making my own customization